-Having said that, one can, nonetheless, speak of different levels of messiness.
+Having said that, one can speak of different levels of messiness.
 Some trees are relatively mess-free.
 A good example is Sunburst honey locust.
-Because its leaves are tiny, they aren't terribly noticeable when they drop.
+Since its leaves are tiny, they aren't terribly noticeable when they drop.
 That's why you'll often find this "clean" tree used along city streets or in parks.

 Some of the messiest trees, potentially, are:

 Armed with knowledge about your full range of choices, you can still have one of these trees while avoiding extreme messes.
 It is the female of Ginkgo biloba that is messy, because of its fruits.
 The males are no messier than any other tree with similar leaves.
 Likewise, there are non-fruiting sweetgums you can plant in lieu of the kinds that drop messy gumballs.